hatfullr/GameTest/README.md

     }
 }
 ```
-Open the test manager at `Window > UnityTest Manager` and type "Method" in the search bar.
+Open GameTest at `Window > GameTest` and type "Method" in the search bar.
 Check the box to enable the test and then press the play button in the top left of the window (not the editor's play button).
 The editor will then enter Play mode and run the test.
 First, a `GameObject` is instantiated with an attached `Example` component.
 Then, that component's `TestMethod` is called.
 The results of the test are shown in the console.

 ## Debugging
 When a test fails, it will throw an exception that is visible in the console log.
 Unfortunately, double-clicking the message will not deliver you to the line of code where the test failed.
 This is a limitation of the Unity editor API.
 To find the line where a test failed, follow these steps:
 1. In the console, click the "triple dot" button in the top-right.
 2. Turn on "Strip logging callstack".
-This removes any clutter from the stack trace in the console that might have come from `UnityTest`.
+This removes any clutter from the stack trace in the console that might have come from `GameTest`.
 3. Click the message in the console.
 4. Find the link to your script in the stack trace and click on it.